howie-howerton/terraform-eks-s1/README.md

-# terraform-eks-s1
+# terraform-eks
-Terraform template to deploy an EKS cluster with a helm provisioner to install SentinelOne K8s Agent
+Terraform template to deploy an EKS cluster + the SentinelOne Kubernetes agent